cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### Caveat emptor: How accurate is this method?

-Short answer: Pretty accurate; but we're not completely satisfied with our results yet.
-Here is an example from December 2017 for two accounts showing pretty good agreement and only one peculiar discrepancy.
+Short answer: Pretty accurate; but this solution is still under development.
+In the table below we compare some results that show we are in the ballpark.
+However until DLT fixes up their reporting rate we notice some pathologies and report the burn from two days ago to avoid them.

-The 'Account' column is the daily spend our software generates for an AWS account provided through DLT.
+In this table the 'Account' column is the daily spend our software generates for an AWS account provided through DLT.
-The **Cost Explorer** tool is available through the AWS browser console; so that is our reference for what the system thinks we spent for the day.
+The **Cost Explorer** tool is available through the AWS browser console.
+That is our reference for what the system thinks we spent for the day.
 Values are in US dollars.

 <br>